High School Students

-Capstone is a Seminar at Warwick House for boys in eighth grade or in high school
+Capstone is a Seminar at Warwick House for high school men.

 A strong and enduring building can only be constructed with a clear set of plans.
 It is the same with life.

 Capstone encourages high school men to think about the kind of life they want to build.
-In particular, we focus on three tasks of life: serving society through work; forming a vibrant family; and building friendship with God and others.
+In particular, we focus on three tasks of life: serving society through work; forming a family, and building a friendship with God and others.

 The Capstone seminar takes place each month at Warwick House.
 During the seminar, Warwick staff start off with a discussion about a key virtue or big idea.
 Guest speakers with strong academic or professional insights are occasionally invited to contribute.
 We also study literature and film to draw lessons for our own lives.

 Students are encouraged to maintain contact with a mentor from Warwick House throughout the month, as suits their desire and schedule.
 The mentor assigned to the student will coach him in finding practical applications from the seminar’s lessons.
 Mentoring meetings can take place in person once per month, and be supplemented by a brief phone call between meetings.
 In these conversations, the student is guided to develop and maintain a few monthly goals that will help him grow in character.

 - 10 Oct 2020

 - 7 Nov 2020